runnerdave/papercut/README.md

-  The solution can be improved by making the __assignStrategy()__ read and implement classes using the ConfigLoader class that reads properties from the file config.properties however this is not implemented in this version of the program.
+  The solution can be improved by making the __assignStrategy()__ read and implement classes using the ConfigLoader class that reads properties from the file config.properties however this is not implemented in this version of the program due to time constraints.

 #Build
   With maven installed simply run: __mvn clean package__